-Opinion | One of 2020’s biggest losers was the amount of money wasted in the election
+Opinion | Money didn’t buy love in the 2020 election

 But surely there were higher purposes to which hedge fund magnate Tom Steyer could have devoted $341.7 million than his vanity presidential campaign.

-If money could buy public office as straightforwardly as many believe, we’d be talking about senators-elect Amy McGrath (whose campaign cost $73 million), Jaime Harrison ($104 million), Cal Cunningham ($45.9 million), Steve Bullock ($38.6 million), Sara Gideon ($47.9 million) and Doug Jones ($24 million).
+If money could buy public office as straightforwardly as many believe, we’d be talking about senators-elect Amy McGrath (whose campaign cost $73 million), Jaime Harrison ($104 million), Cal Cunningham ($45.9 million), Steve Bullock ($38.6 million), Sara Gideon ($47.9 million) and a reelected Doug Jones ($24 million).
 Each one of them lost to a Republican who spent less.

 As suggested by the GOP’s retention of at least 50 votes in the Senate, despite massive Democratic spending, cash wastage this year occurred disproportionately on the blue side of the ledger.
 As of mid-October, Democrats and affiliated groups had spent $6.9 billion, compared with $3.8 billion for the Republican side.
 Democrats barely hung on to their House majority, losing at least 10 and possibly up to 13 seats to the GOP; the well-funded Democratic bid to tilt state legislatures also struck out.